GeekTG/Friendly-Telegram/README.md

 ### Web hosting services

 These are basically just Linux.
-They will work.
+They will work with some effort to get the API token and session file over.